 And you’ll find that fuel surcharges on infant fares are non-existent.

 Qantas Frequent Flyer: moderate-to-high surcharges except for redemptions on American Airlines and Japan Airlines

 One of the biggest annoyances for most people when using Qantas Points were the fuel surcharges they slugged you with when redeeming points.
 For Economy Class flights, these could often be a deal breaker for using points when fares are cheap.

 Qantas passes on fuel surcharges for travel with most of their frequent flyer partners.

-However, if you are willing to look away from Qantas for your flights to the US—and that might be a tough ask—you can save a bunch of money by redeeming with American Airlines.
+However, if you are willing to look away from Qantas for your flights to the US—and that might be a tough ask—you can save a bunch of money by redeeming with American Airlines or Fiji Airways.
 American Airlines is one for which only taxes and fees are imposed, not fuel surcharges.
 That makes the co-payment when using points much lower.

 As with Velocity, Qantas does not add fuel surcharges to infant fares.

 Cathay Pacific Asia Miles: save money with certain partners